When The Toughest

 DUI Patterns That Trigger Immigration Scrutiny

-• Substance possession (drugs, illegal items in the vehicle)
+• Substance possession during the DUI stop

-• Involvement of children or vulnerable passengers
+• Involvement of children or vulnerable persons

 Immigration Status: Understanding the Stakes